Cross-Multiplicative Coalescent Processes and Applications: Discussion: generalizations and open problems.

 \section{Discussion: generalizations and open problems.}

-As the natural next step we see finding the limit mean length of the minimal spanning tree for random graph processes on a variety of irregular multipartite graphs via the corresponding Marcus-Lushnikov processes with multidimensional weight vectors.
-Note that the theory presented here extends to many other irregular graphs beyond multipartite graphs.

-The coalescence dynamics of clusters with multidimensional weight (mass) vectors was originally considered in the context of aggregation kinetics \cite{KBN98,VZ98} with applications to aerosol dynamics and copolymerization kinetics.
-The gelation of bipartite Marcus-Lushnikov dynamics for other coalescent processes with multidimensional weight vectors is an interesting problem on its own.
-One may look for a generalization of the existing gelation results \cite{Spouge83, Aldous98, Jeon99} in the Smoluchowski coagulation equations of the Marcus-Lushnikov processes with multidimensional weight vectors.
+In this paper we considered an important example of coagulation ODEs obtained as a hydrodynamic limit of a Marcus-Lushnikov process that tracks the merger history of a coalescent process with two dimensional weight vectors.
+The coagulation equations and gelation in the Marcus-Lushnikov dynamics for other coalescent processes with multidimensional weight vectors is on its own an interesting object of studies.
+As a natural next step, one may consider a generalization of the existing results \cite{Aldous98,Jeon98,Jeon99,Norris99,EMP02,FG04,FL09} on gelation phenomenon for vector weighted processes.

-One of the issues facing the use of coalescent processes in genetics as models of genetic drift viewed backwards in time is that of genetic recombination.
-There, distinct gene loci would follow different pathways of ancestry, resulting in different gene genealogies.
-As a biological application, it will be useful to consider a coalescent process with multidimensional weight vectors as a means of addressing the issue of genetic recombination, and possibly, the issue of biological compatibility.

-Finally, analyzing the convergence rates in the hydrodynamic limits, we could obtain a central limit theorem for $L_n$ on $K_{\alpha n, \beta n}$ similar to the central limit theorem for $L_n$ on $K_n$ proved in Jensen \cite{Janson95}.
+An extension of the application to minimal spanning trees may come from an observation that the convergence rates in the hydrodynamic limit yield the central limit theorem for $L_n$ on $K_{\alpha[n], \beta[n]}$ similar to the central limit theorem for $L_n$ on $K_n$ proved in Jensen \cite{Janson95}.
 Specifically, we hope to apply Theorem \ref{KurtzCLT} in the analysis.
-Also, similarly to \cite{CFIJS}, we could examine the second and third order terms in $E[L_n]$.
+Moreover, similarly to \cite{CFIJS}, it is possible to examine the second and third order terms in $L_n$.

+Finally, genetic recombination is one of the issues facing the use of coalescent processes in genetics as models of genetic drift viewed backwards in time.
+Distinct gene loci would follow different pathways of ancestry, resulting in different gene genealogies.
+As a biological application, it is compelling to consider a coalescent process with multidimensional weight vectors as a means of addressing the issue of genetic recombination, and possibly, the issue of biological compatibility.